 We always hear the paraphrase “nothing is certain in life except death and taxes,” but I think we can all agree that medical expenses could be added to that list.
 According to Fidelity, an average couple retiring this year is expected to spend $285,000 for medical expenses in retirement – and that’s out of pocket!
 This estimate doesn’t include the potential cost of long-term care, which can obliterate retirement savings without proper planning.
 Now that I’ve scared you (sorry!), let’s try to improve our financial plan and determine if a health savings account (HSA) could help!

-The benefits of HSAs are incredible, and they are often mentioned as being “triple tax advantaged” – I like to described them as being “quadruple tax advantaged” because they can also avoid payroll taxes, which can’t be avoided with other retirement contributions.
+The benefits of HSAs are incredible, and they are often mentioned as being “triple tax-advantaged” – I like to describe them as being “quadruple tax-advantaged” because they can also avoid payroll taxes, which can’t be avoided with other retirement contributions.

 To qualify as an HDHP in 2020, the deductible must be at least $1,400 for individuals or $2,800 for families.
 The maximum out-of-pocket expenses must be $6,900 for individuals and or $13,800 for families.
 These limits are updated annually.
 Lastly, the health plan must not include benefits beyond preventative care before meeting the deductible.
 Confirm with your insurance provider that your plan is HSA-eligible, and also be aware that you cannot contribute to an HSA once you enroll in Medicare.

 HSAs do have one potential negative consequence – the beneficiary rules state that any non-spouse beneficiary must inherit and receive the funds as taxable income in the year of death!
-If the estate is listed as beneficiary, the HSA balance is included on the owner’s final tax return.
+If the estate becomes the beneficiary, the HSA balance is included on the owner’s final tax return (minus reimbursed medical expenses).
 A charity may also be listed, in which no taxes will be owed.
 If you are single or widow(er)ed, keep this rule especially in mind.
 You wouldn’t want to lose the HSA’s tax-deferred benefit and for the inheritance to be a possible tax burden for your beneficiaries.

-Most people use HSAs to pay for current medical expenses, but if you have an adequate emergency fund and income source, you could instead cash flow these expenses and let your HSA grow tax free as an alternate retirement account.
+Most people use HSAs to pay for current medical expenses, but if you have an adequate emergency fund and income source, you could instead cash flow these expenses and let your HSA grow tax-free as an alternate retirement account.
 Unlike flexible spending accounts (FSAs), unused HSA balances can roll over into future years.
-If you go this route, keep receipt of your medical payments along the way, so you will have record of the eligible expenses when you later take tax-free distributions.
-The compound interest and ability to pay for higher medical expenses in retirement is a tremendous opportunity.
+If you go this route, keep receipt of your medical payments along the way, so you will have a record of the eligible expenses when you later take tax-free distributions.
+The compound interest and ability to pay for higher medical expenses in retirement are tremendous opportunities.